Ebbe/arask/README.md

 fileline = File.readlines(file)[line.to_i - 1].strip
 ```

+## Special environments

-## Setup for Heroku
+### Heroku
-None.
+Nothing special to setup.
 But if you use a hobby dyno and it falls to sleep, so will Arask.
 As soon as the dyno wakes up, Arask will run any pending jobs.

+### Docker
+Nothing special to setup.

 ## Caveats
 If you reload a database dump, your jobs could be run again.